H-1B Visa Process: Step-by-Step Explanation on How to Get an H1B Visa

 The first step to apply for an H1B is the registration process.
 This is a new process as of 2020.
 The registration is done by the employer.
 As previously mentioned, there is a cap on available H1B visas.
 Presently, there are more qualified applicants than available visas.
 For this reason, a lottery system is used.

-Applicants must register with USCIS between the first three weeks of March (approximately).
+Applicants must register with USCIS between the first three weeks of March (approximately), which is the official h1b lottery time set by USCIS each year.
 You can begin setting up your account on February 24th.
 You will sign up for registration by clicking here.
 You will have to submit some basic information about the petitioner and the beneficiary.
 It will cost $10 to complete this registration process.
 You are encouraged to seek an immigration lawyer to assist you with this process.
 My team and I would be happy to help you register.

-On March 31st, USCIS will announce which applicants were chosen in the lottery system.
+On March 31st, USCIS will announce which applicants were chosen in the lottery system, which officially begins the H1B process after lottery selection.
 If you qualify, you will be able to submit a petition beginning April 1st.
 If you are not chosen, you will not be able to continue with the H1B visa application process.

 The purpose of this registration period is to minimize the cost and time spent for people not chosen in the lottery system.
 In the past, you would have to complete the entire petition to be eligible for the lottery.
 With the registration process, you only have to provide some basic information.
 This creates a more streamlined, efficient process.